GuanLab/ImageDoubler/README.md

 Please follow the READMEs in `imagedoubler_paper/model_data/` for the ResNet-50 weights and `imagedoubler_paper/logs/` for ImageDoubler weights

 ### Train and evaluate from scratch
-The following codes have been tested on both Linux and Windows system.
+The training and evaluation codes have been tested on both Linux and Windows system.
 Make sure that you have downloaded the ResNet-50 weights has been downloaded.

 1. Prepare the data splits for cross-validation
 ```bash